-If you are looking for a new home using shared ownership scheme, some of the terminology might be confusing.
-We have compiled a shared ownership glossary of terms you will encounter on our website.
+If you are looking for a new home using a Shared Ownership scheme, some of the terminology might be confusing.
+We have compiled a Shared Ownership glossary of terms you will encounter on our website.

-If you have any further questions about shared ownership key terms and jargon then get in touch with our friendly team.
-We are here to help you in shared ownership journey to buying a new home.
+If you have any further questions about Shared Ownership key terms and jargon, then get in touch with our friendly team.
+We are here to help you on a Shared Ownership journey to buying a new home.

 Annual percentage rate

 Annual Percentage Rate (APR) is a comprehensive reflection of the cost of borrowing, expressed as an annual percentage.
 It incorporates everything from interest charges to ancillary fees associated with a loan.
 APR provides a standardised, easily comparable figure that simplifies weighing up different mortgage propositions.

 An affordable home is one that is priced below the current market rate.
 Allowing you to purchase it when you may not otherwise be able to afford a home at full market price.
 There are several types of affordable housing schemes to assist you.